ncoevoet/ChanTracker/README.md

     !config supybot.plugins.ChanTracker.logChannel #myGeneralSecretChannel
     !config channel #myChannel supybot.plugins.ChanTracker.logChannel #myChannel-ops

 You can tweak which information you would like to be forwarded to the reporting channel.
-Some reporting is activated by default like topic changes, mode changes, etc, some not, like bot's ban/quiet edit/mark etc, take a look at:
+Some reporting is activated by default like topic changes, mode changes, etc, some not, like bot's ban/quiet edit/mark etc. Take a look at:

     !search supybot.plugins.ChanTracker.announce
     !config help supybot.plugins.ChanTracker.announceModes